 - The task is now assigned to you.
 You can see the sequence of changes growing below the current issue properties.

-- Click Collaboration Folder to return to the main page.
+- Click Collaboration Workspace to return to the main page.

 - Notice the task is assigned to you now.

 - Click New Task to create a new task.